Message from Dr Justin Morris Senior Partner

-A rash or temperature does not prevent patients coming to the surgery and will not endanger others.
+A rash or temperature does not prevent patients, including children, coming to the surgery and will not endanger others.
 Simply tell the receptionist on arrival at the surgery.

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the practice.
 It is not appropriate to request a home visit because of transport difficulties the patient should seek assistance from friends, relatives or use local taxi services.

 Cancellations & Reminders